djeada/Git-Notes/notes/15_mono_and_multi_repo.md

 ### Advantages

-1. **Centralized Collaboration**: All code is in one place, promoting seamless cooperation and code reuse.
-Teams can easily collaborate on changes without having to juggle multiple repositories.
+- One key advantage is centralized collaboration, which means all code is stored in a single repository.
+This promotes seamless cooperation and code reuse among team members.
-2. **Unified Dependency Management**: Changes to shared dependencies are made just once, eliminating the inconsistencies of managing them across several repositories.
+- Another benefit is unified dependency management.
+By having all dependencies in one place, any changes to shared dependencies are made only once, reducing inconsistencies that can arise when managing them across multiple repositories.
-3. **Facilitated Refactoring**: As the code is centralized, global changes or refactors can be executed more efficiently, with a clear understanding of potential side effects.
+- Refactoring becomes easier and more efficient with a centralized codebase.
+Global changes or refactors can be executed with a clear understanding of potential side effects, enhancing code maintainability.
-4. **Optimized Build and Test Times**: With everything in one location, build and test pipelines can be more efficiently organized, potentially leading to quicker integrations.
+- Build and test times can be optimized when everything is located in one repository.
+This allows for more efficient organization of build and test pipelines, potentially leading to quicker integrations.

 ### Disadvantages

-1. **Potential Git Slowdowns**: As the repository grows, Git operations (like cloning or fetching updates) may become slower, especially for developers without a fresh copy.
+- One disadvantage is the potential for Git slowdowns as the repository grows.
+Operations like cloning or fetching updates may become slower, especially for developers who do not have a fresh copy.
-2. **Complexity of Branch Management**: Maintaining clarity among numerous branches can become challenging, increasing the risk of merge conflicts and integration issues.
+- The complexity of branch management increases with a large repository.
+Maintaining clarity among numerous branches can become challenging, raising the risk of merge conflicts and integration issues.
-3. **Tight Coupling Risk**: The ease of code sharing might inadvertently promote tight coupling between components or services that should remain loosely coupled.
+- There is a risk of tight coupling when code is easily shared across components.
+This can inadvertently promote tight coupling between components or services that should ideally remain loosely coupled.
-4. **Steep Learning Curve**: New team members might find it daunting to navigate and understand a vast monorepo, potentially hampering their onboarding process.
+- New team members may face a steep learning curve when trying to navigate and understand a vast monorepo.
+This can potentially hamper their onboarding process and productivity.
-5. **Advanced CI/CD Needed**: Given the extensive codebase, continuous integration and delivery tools might require more sophisticated configurations to handle the monorepo efficiently.
+- Advanced CI/CD configurations are often needed to handle the extensive codebase of a monorepo.
+Continuous integration and delivery tools may require more sophisticated setups to manage the repository efficiently.
-6. **Risks with Force Pushes**: An accidental force push or a corrupted master/main branch can have far-reaching implications, affecting every part of the project.
+- There are significant risks associated with force pushes in a monorepo.
+An accidental force push or a corrupted master/main branch can have far-reaching implications, affecting every part of the project.

 ### When to Use

-- **Large, Cohesive Projects**: A monorepo might be apt for expansive, monolithic projects that benefit from tight integration and collaboration.
+- A monorepo can be ideal for large, single-project setups where everything needs to work closely together and team collaboration is essential.
-- **Unified Team Structure**: Monorepos can be advantageous when a singular team or closely-knit teams manage the entirety of the code, ensuring consistent code quality and practices.
+- Monorepos work well when one team, or several tightly coordinated teams, handle all the code, ensuring everyone follows the same quality standards and practices.

 ## Multirepos